RWKV/RWKV-cpp-node/README.md

 npm run test
 ```

-# Clarification notes

-**Why didn't you cache the entire prompt?**

-I intentionally did not cache the last 2 tokens, to avoid sub-optimal performance when the prompt strings, should have been merged as a single token, which would have impacted the quality of result.

-For example "Hello" represents a single token of 12092

-However if I cached every prompt blindly in full, if you performed multiple calls, character by character.
-Each subsequent call would continue from the previous cached result in its "incomplet form".

-As a result when you finally call "Hello", it can end up consisting of 5 tokens, with 1 character each. (aka ["H","e","l","l","o"])
-This leads to extreamly unexpected behaviour in the quality of the model output.

-While the example is an extreame case, there are smaller scale off-by-1 example regarding whitespace.

 # Designated maintainer

 [@picocreator](https://github.com/PicoCreator) - is the current maintainer of the project, ping him on the RWKV discord if you have any questions on this project